Environment & Climate Change

-The global nature of our environmental practice and the constant communication among its members allows us to exchange experiences from our different jurisdictions with regard to green markets, international or cross-border environmental liability, and other matters with an international or comparative law relevance, giving us a distinct advantage over local environmental firms.
+The global nature of our environmental practice and the constant communication among its members allows us to exchange experiences from our different jurisdictions with regard to international or cross-border environmental liability, and other matters with an international or comparative law relevance, giving us a distinct advantage over local environmental firms.

 AWARDS & RECOGNITION

-Chambers USA 2014
+Chambers USA 2020-2022

+We advise Pfizer Inc. on a variety of environmental matters, including on its environmental management system, environmental litigation, global environmental compliance, and environmental transactional matters.
 Our New York team acts as environmental transactional counsel to Pfizer Inc. as it seeks to divest manufacturing, warehouse, research and development, office and laboratory facilities throughout the world.
 The team also represents Pfizer in regulatory matters and Superfund litigation, including in the Atlantic Resources Superfund litigation and Passaic River Superfund litigation.

 Advise First Solar, a US-based solar panels manufacturer, on an on-going basis on a range of environmental issues at EU level as well as at a national level in several countries around the globe.
 Our advice for this company requires a deep knowledge of climate change legislation and a clear understanding of EU and national environmental and energy strategies in this field.
 We have been dealing with all aspects of environmental regulations relevant to manufacturing the product, putting it on the market and then its treatment as waste and other issues related to recycling.